 4) Cracked Windshield

 Windshields work hard.
 They do everything from keeping your hair free of freshly splattered dragonflies to saving you from a drug dealer’s baseball bat.
 They are the front line of defense against the speeding elements.
-With this being the case you could certainly expect that it would be the most regularly affected or damaged part of your car; shield *is* 50% of its name, after all.
+With this being the case you could certainly expect that it would be the most regularly affected or damaged part of your car; shield *is* 50% of its name, after all, that’s why it’s important to conduct a windshield calibration from time to time.

-Yet, when that crack eventually comes, whether caused by a rock from a semi or a tennis ball your friend threw at it because he thought it would be funny (it was pretty funny), no amount of German badges or personal pit crews can save you from looking like you probably wash your hair in a rest stop bathroom sink, even though the sign tells you not to.
-Maybe its simply that a windshield crack is such a glaring defect in an otherwise invisible space, like if the invisible man took his face wrap off and just had a single glass eye; but whatever it is, you should expect strangers to throw you change as you drive by.
+When that crack eventually comes, whether caused by a rock from a semi or a tennis ball your friend threw at it because he thought it would be funny (it was pretty funny), no amount of German badges or personal pit crews can save you from looking like you probably wash your hair in a rest stop bathroom sink, even though the sign tells you not to.
+Maybe its simply that a windshield crack is such a glaring defect in an otherwise invisible space, like if the invisible man took his face wrap off and just had a single Pure Optical glass eye; but whatever it is, you should expect strangers to throw you change as you drive by.
+Get windshield replacement immediately to avoid this.
+It will also cause you a traffic citation that needs professional help from one of the best traffic lawyers.

 3) Mismatched Paneling